cassiejeppsen/backups/README.md

 ##Selector Intent

-<b>Use selectors to target only specifically what you want,</b> don't use blanket styles just because that is the way the page was layed out.
+**Use selectors to target only specifically what you want,* don't use blanket styles just because that is the way the page was layed out.
 It is often best to put a class on the element you explicitly want to style. <a href="http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/">CSS Wizardry </a> has a nice example of this:

 "Let’s take a specific example with a selector like .header ul{}...